DudaDiesel Biodiesel Supply

 1 Liter Test Batches

 For a small batch of biodiesel (test batch) usually a cheap blender is an easy way to perform the mixing process.
-Heat the 1 liter of oil up to about 150°F (65°C) using an old pot on a stove.
-Don't let it get any hotter or you will end up boiling your methanol when you add it.
+Heat the 1 liter of oil up to about 140°F (60°C) using an old pot on a stove.
+Don’t let it get any hotter or you will end up boiling your methanol when you add it.

-Prepare your methoxide by mixing the methanol and required catalyst in a compatible container.
-Be careful not to use just any plastic like a bottle as methoxide is likely to eat it away.
+Prepare your methanol/catalyst mix by mixing the methanol and required catalyst in a compatible container.
+Be careful not to use just any plastic like a water bottle as the mixture is corrosive and is likely to eat the bottle away.
 Stick to tough plastics such as HDPE (High density polyethylene).
-Keep the container closed while mixing, it can be shook vigorously and the cap partially unscrewed inbetween shakes to release the pressure from the gases created in the reaction.
+Keep the container closed while mixing, it can be shook vigorously and the cap partially unscrewed in between shakes to release the pressure from the gases created in the reaction.
 CAUTION: Do not breathe in these gases.
 They are toxic!
 Once the catalyst has been fully dissolved into the methanol, you are ready for the reaction.

 Whichever mixing method you use, after about an hour, most of the glycerin will drop out of your product and settle to the bottom. it will be a darker color and appear much more viscous than the clearer biodiesel on the top.
 You should wait at least 12 hours before washing it, preferably 24 hours.
-The longer you wait, the more by-product will drop out and the simpler the wash will be.
-Basically, what is happening is the process is still occuring to small amounts that have not converted yet.
-In small test batches, there is usually enough agitation to not have to wait much more than 12 hours.
-However, in larger batches, waiting as long as possible after is a good idea to be sure you have a full reaction.
+The longer you wait, the more glycerin will drop out and the easier the wash will be.
+Some users will wait 2-3 weeks to let all impurities drop out, and then the water wash will be perfect and clean.

 Washing a test batch

 To water wash your test batch, drain off the glycerin from the bottom.
-Most likely, you don't have a drain on the small container you put the biodiesel into.
-Even if there is a drain, it will not be convienent like in a larger batch.
+Most likely, you don’t have a drain on the small container you put the biodiesel into.
+Even if there is a drain, it will not be convenient like in a larger batch.
+You will be likely to end up draining out half of the biodiesel before you can get all of the glycerin out of the bottom.
 What I do is pour the top part (the biodiesel) into another container and then pour the bottom part (mostly glycerin but still some biodiesel) into one of our tri-pour beakers.
 Once resettled in the beaker, almost all of the biodiesel can be poured into the container, leaving all of the glycerin set aside in the beaker.

 Drying a test batch